acbrandao/PHP/wp_nas_rsync/README.md

 Finally script will  RSYNC backup to an offsite location
 #
  Feel free to use this script wherever you want, however you want.
 We produce open source, GPLv2 licensed stuff.
-Author: Antonio Brandao July 2017 based off script from Konstantin Kovshenin exclusively for Theme.fm in June, 2011
+Author: Antonio Brandao July 2017 based off script from Konstantin Kovshenin

 ## Installation